USF-HII/usf-hii.github.io/pages/hii-rc/faq.md

-CIRCE stands for the [USF Research Computing](http://www.usf.edu/it/research-computing/) "Central Instructional and Research Computing Environment" providing Big-Scale computational resources assisting faculty and partners of USF in their research.
+CIRCE stands for the [USF Research Computing](http://www.usf.edu/it/research-computing/) "Central Instructional and Research Computing Environment" providing Big-Scale computational resources for all faculty and partners of USF.

 The HII/RC Cluster is a special segment of CIRCE combining a series of HII grants into supplementary computational and storage